replicatedhq/kots.io/content/kots-cli/upstream/download.md

 weight: 90182
 ---

-The `kots upstream download` retries downloading a failed update of the upstream application.
+The `kots upstream download` command retries downloading a failed update of the upstream application.

 > Introduced in KOTS v1.65.0